Utah

 | Data breach notification failure (aggregate) | Utah Code 13-44-301 | $100,000 | None | Attorney General |

-The complaint alleged that Snap violated the UCPA by failing to inform consumers about its data collection and processing practices and by failing to provide users or their parents with an opportunity to opt out of sharing sensitive data, including biometric and geolocation information.
+The complaint alleges that Snap violated the UCPA by failing to inform consumers about its data collection and processing practices, failing to provide users or their parents with an opportunity to opt out of sharing sensitive data (including biometric and geolocation information gathered by the My AI feature), and committing related violations of Utah's consumer protection statutes.
+Snap filed a motion to dismiss; the case was still pending as of May 2026.

-The Snap lawsuit also included claims related to the platform's AI chatbot and alleged violations of other Utah consumer protection statutes.
-It was the fourth major social media lawsuit initiated by the Division of Consumer Protection and Attorney General, following coordinated actions against Meta and TikTok.
+The Snap lawsuit was the fourth major social media enforcement action coordinated by the Division and Attorney General, following earlier coordinated suits against Meta and TikTok.

 Utah Data Breach Notification Law